 And at the time of writing, he is the fact that he is the current No.1 ranked player in the world.

 And then there is the other little detail to consider: he is also the defending champion, having won a grueling battle at the Oakmont Country Club last year.

 Out of the US Masters in April with a freak back injury, he is now back and in roaring form.

-Of course any player could win the trophy, but we think these players above are the ones to watch out for.
+Of course, any player could win the trophy, but we think the players above are the ones to watch out for.